-nd repeat. le. • Are you OK? • You don't look well. • What's wro d it any longer. • Then you should see a dentist. ong?
+- I feel terrible.
+Are you OK?
+You don't look well.
+What's wrong? - I can't stand it any longer.
+Then you should see a dentist.

-ened to John?
-What is Jenny's advice?
-Id read the dialogue to find out.
+What happened to John?
+What is Jenny's advice? $\widehat{\mathbf{Q}}$ Listen and read the dialogue to find out.

-Jenny: Are you OK, John?
+- Jenny: Are you OK, John?
 You don't look well.

-John:
+John: I feel terrible.

 Jenny: Oh dear!
 What's wrong?

 John: I've got dreadful toothache.

 Jenny: Why don't you take a painkiller?

 John: I did, but it still hurts.

 Jenny: When did you take it?

 John: About an hour ago.

-Jenny:
+Jenny: Well, it should make you feel better soon.

 John: I can't stand it any longer.

-Joini. •
+Jenny: Then you should see a dentist.

-Jenny:
+John: I hate going to the dentist.

-Jenny: John: 0 0
+Jenny: I'm sorry, but you have to go.

-Jenny: John: Jenny: I'm sorry, but you have to go.
+John: I suppose you're right.

-Jenny: John: I'm sorry, but you have to go.
+- Match the illnesses (1-7) to what you can do to feel better (a-d).
+Write in your notebook.